 Manifest Season 4 Plot

-While Manifest abruptly ended on cliffhangers, Rake now has a chance to tie up some loose ends.
-Rake told Entertainment Weekly, “There is a huge appetite for people wanting to know what's that end of the story, what happened to the passengers, what ultimately happened to that airplane.”
-He added that he’s “sketching out” how to cram three seasons' worth of unfoldings into a “more streamlined, cut-to-the-chase two-hour finale.”
+While Manifest abruptly ended on cliffhangers, its creator now has a chance to tie up some loose ends.
+Rake told Entertainment Weekly in June 2021, “There is a huge appetite for people wanting to know what’s that end of the story, what happened to the passengers, what ultimately happened to that airplane.”
+He’ll have 20 episodes to feed that appetite.

-In a press release reported by Deadline, Rake thanked the fans, saying, “That we will be able to reward the fans with the ending they deserve moves me to no end.
+Rake thanked the fans in a statement after the renewal, saying in part, “That we will be able to reward the fans with the ending they deserve moves me to no end.
 On behalf of the cast, the crew, the writers, directors, and producers, thank you to Netflix, to Warner Bros., and of course to the fans.
 You did this.”
 Even Netflix Head of Global TV Bela Bajaria aims to give fans “some closure” with this “final supersized season,” saying in a statement, “Jeff Rake and his team have crafted a beguiling mystery that has viewers around the world on the edge of their seats and believing again in second chances.”

-Season 4 will unfold over an extended 20-episode season despite previous seasons only containing 13 episodes on average.
+Season 4 will unfold over an extended 20-episode, two-part season, despite previous seasons only containing 13 episodes on average.
 The change will hopefully provide more time to clear up any remaining questions surrounding Season 3’s abrupt cliffhangers on Angelina’s actions, Captain Daly’s brief reappearance, and Cal’s teenage spurt, as well as demystify Flight 828 once and for all.

 Manifest Season 4 Cast

-While there’s no definitive list of who is set to come back this season or any news if fresh faces will join, the series regulars tweeted excitedly after the renewal announcement, including Melissa Roxburgh and Josh Dallas, who play siblings Michaela and Ben Stone.
-According to Deadline, both of them have closed deals to return for Season 4 with “sizable pay increases,” while Parveen Kaur, who plays medical researcher Saanvi Bah, “remains in negotiations.”
-J.R.
-Ramirez, who plays detective Jared Vasquez, is also reported to be set for a Season 4 comeback.
+Even before there was a definitive list of returning cast members, the series regulars tweeted excitedly about the renewal announcement.
+They included Melissa Roxburgh and Josh Dallas, who play siblings Michaela and Ben Stone.
+According to Deadline, both of them had closed deals to return for Season 4 with “sizable pay increases.”
+Afterward, Parveen Kaur, who plays medical researcher Saanvi Bah, J.R.
+Ramirez, who plays detective Jared Vasquez, and Matt Long, who plays Zeke Landonis, were all confirmed for a Season 4 comeback.

 Season 3 newcomer Holly Taylor, who plays Angelina Meyer, and Luna Blaise and Jack Messina, who play twins Olive and Cal, also took to Twitter to celebrate the news.
-So, there’s definitely potential they could return.
+However, it was later revealed that the twins will be played by older actors, given the time jump, and, following Grace’s Season 3 finale fate, Athena Karkanis, also will not return.

 Manifest Season 4 Release Date

-This post will be updated with the trailer, release date, and additional plot and cast details as more information on Manifest becomes available.
+This post will be updated with additional details as more information on Manifest Season 4 becomes available.